- Is it safe to travel in Kurdistan?

 Covid-19 has now become a thing of the past in Kurdistan and all activities have generally returned to normal.
 There are still some Covid related protocols in place to ensure the utmost safety of all guests.
 However, Kurdistan is now one of the few countries in the world that welcomes visitors from around the world.

 We as a tour company will absolutely not go anywhere with our clients that we deem dangerous.
 The well being of our guests is priority number one.
-One of our partners is the senior security adviser to the Kurdistan Regional Government and Vice President of a large security company and therefore constantly abreast of all developing situations.
 We will cancel a tour and take the loss before putting anyone in unnecessary danger.

 That said, Adventure Tourism is what the name suggests and common sense should always be used in this or any other country.
 Our company always provides its guests with a security briefing upon arrival and gives a few pointers to follow – such as following the instructions of your guide in case of emergencies.